parryc/thevoid/templates/leflan/language_somali.md

 While there is some standardization (especially coming from institutional sources, such as translations), it is often that if being told how to spell something by an individual, there may be dialetical spellings, hypercorrections, or loss of double vowels.
 To the best of my ability, this page includes standard spellings unless otherwise noted.

+# Sentence Particles

+Somali has what _Colloquial Somali_ calls "Mood Classifiers".
+They are particles that often have person markers and are required depending on the type of sentence being said.
+This is brought up first, since I have found in most cases it is easier to think about them in a less rigorous capacity.
+For example, `waan:I (in a positive delcarative sentence` is actually _waa_ + _aan_, where _waa_ is the sentence particle and _aan_ is the 1SG marker.
+I choose to list that as a pronoun in the categorization below, since for a learner, that is a more recognizable term, even if not strictly true.

+That said, here are the sentence particles and their uses.

+waa
+: positive declarative sentences.
+When used without a person marker, it imples 3SG, e.g. _waa cuntay_, "s/he ate it".

+ma
+: questions.
+When used with a person marker, it focuses the sentence on the subject of the question.

+Note that positive imperative sentences do not have a sentence particle.

 # Nouns

 ## Cases